fischeversenker/nestjs-test/blog-post.md

-# Writing a basic HTTP server with Nest.js

-**To follow along you should be at least somewhat familiar with TypeScript, the terminal and node/npm.\
+**To follow along you should be at least somewhat familiar with TypeScript, the terminal and node/npm.
 Experience with Angular definitely helps but is not a requirement.**

-## Background
+# Background
 TypeScript is fairly common when it comes to Frontend Frameworks.
-For backend frameworks there still are not a lot of options if you want to enjoy TypeScript at framework level.
+For backend frameworks there still are not a lot of options with TypeScript.
 One well established framework based on [express.js](https://expressjs.com) and [koa.js](https://koajs.com/) is [routing-controller](https://github.com/typestack/routing-controllers) but it's stuck at `v0.7.0` since June 2017 and hasn't seen a lot of activity from the original maintainers since.
-Coincidentally that is around the time when [nest](https://nestjs.com/) emerged.
+Coincidentally that is around the time when [Nest.js](https://nestjs.com/) emerged.

-## Nest.js
+# Nest.js
 Nest.js has surpassed `routing-controller`'s success (measured in GitHub stars) manyfold already and is still under heavy active development (`v6.2.0` shipped two days ago at the time of writing this).
-Like `routing-controller`, nest is built on top of express.js but can optionally be setup to run with [fastify](https://www.fastify.io/).
+Like `routing-controller`, Nest.js is built on top of express.js but can also be setup to run with [fastify](https://www.fastify.io/) and other server frameworks.

-## What are we going to build?
+# What are we going to build?
-I don't have a real life use case for nest just yet, but wanted to try it out anyways.
-In this project and blog post we are going to build a server that manages students [^university].
+In this project and blog post we are going to build a server that manages students [^1].
 After having setup a new Nest.js project we will teach our server to return students and in a second step we will teach it to also accept new students.

 Sidenote: For the sake of brevity we won't cover database connections, though.
 All data will be held in memory.

-[^university]: In case you're asking: I am currently working with a local university.
+[^1]: In case you're asking: I am currently working with a local university.
 That's where the inspiration comes from.

-## Create a new Nest.js project via the CLI
+# Create a new Nest.js project via the CLI
 Install the Nest.js CLI globally with `npm install -g @nestjs/cli` and get going with `nest new <project-name>`.
 If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this project.
-This will create a folder `<project-name>` containing your "blank"[^hello-world] nest.js application.
+This will create a folder `<project-name>` containing your "blank"[^2] Nest.js application.

-[^hello-world]: Hello world!
+[^2]: Hello world!

-## What did that just generate?
+# What did that just generate?
-Inside the new directory `project-name` (or whatever name you chose) you will find a bunch of config and metadata files (`package.json`, `tsconfig.json`, etc.) and a simple nest application in `src/`, complete with Unit- and E2E-tests written with [Jest](https://jestjs.io/).
+Inside the new directory `project-name` (or whatever name you chose) you will find a bunch of config and metadata files (`package.json`, `tsconfig.json`, etc.) and a simple Nest.js application in `src/`, complete with Unit- and E2E-tests written with [Jest](https://jestjs.io/).

 Let's take a closer look at the files that got generated.
 This will make it easier to understand what we are going to be doing later in this post.

-### *main.ts*
+## *main.ts*
 ```ts
 ...